data-6-berkeley/su24-tuskegee/project.md

 ---
 layout: page
-title: RPD Group Project
+title: Research and Discovery Project
 nav_order: 2
 description: >-
-    8-week RPD Seminar
+    Research Project
 nav_exclude: false
 ---

-# Research, Pedagogy, and Discovery Group Project
+# Research and Discovery Group Project
 {:.no_toc}

 * TOC
 {:toc}

 ## Overview
-This summer seminar provide scholars an opportunity to explore independent projects early in their data scientist career.
-Scholars will build pedagogically and socially motivated curricula for a new introductory computing course centered around data and science.
+This summer seminar provide scholars an opportunity to explore independent projects early in their data scientist career that center around social science contexts.

 Unlike a traditional open-ended research project, students will understand, explore, and reproduce existing contexts and findings of particular datasets; **through reproducibility**, students will build research skills and bridge interdisciplinary fields of study.

 ### Components
 There are several components to this seminar:
-1. **Scholars**{: .label .label-green} **Lecture series** on how to read semi-technical data science articles, consider ethical and social implications when studying a dataset, and do exploratory data analysis.
+1. **Lecture**{: .label .label-green} **Lecture series** on how to read semi-technical data science articles, consider ethical and social implications when studying a dataset, and do exploratory data analysis.

-1. **Group**{: .label .label-blue} **Lab/group work series** where students build small pieces of curricula, including how to write a discussion question and write a lab question.
+1. **Group**{: .label .label-blue} **Group work series** where work on projects together.

-1. **Project**{: .label .label-yellow} **Project series**-based exploration of parts 1 and 2 in teams of 3-4 Tuskegee students.
+1. **Project**{: .label .label-yellow} **Project series**-based exploration of parts 1 and 2 in teams of 3-4 Tuskegee students and 1 UC Berkeley student.
 Each group will focus on one social context.

 ### Learning Goals and Workload